Veal — Nutrients, Health Benefits, and Shopping Tips

 How to store veal

-Fresh veal should be stored in the refrigerator, tightly wrapped in plastic wrap or butcher paper.
-Refrigeration maintains its freshness for up to two days.
-Freezing is recommended for longer storage.
+Fresh veal should be kept in the refrigerator, securely wrapped in plastic wrap or butcher paper.
+Refrigeration preserves its quality for about 1-2 days.
+For extended storage, freezing is advisable.

-Air exposure can cause veal to spoil quickly.
-Avoid leaving it uncovered or near ready-to-eat foods.
-Always thaw frozen veal in the refrigerator and cook promptly to ensure safety and optimal flavor.
+Exposure to air can lead to rapid spoilage of veal.
+Make sure to keep it covered and away from ready-to-eat items.
+Always defrost frozen veal in the refrigerator and cook it promptly to ensure both safety and the best flavor.

 ✅ Extra Tip